5 Most Genuine Spots to Visit in Sri Lanka

 Anuradhapura

 The ruins of Anuradhapura are one of the most impressive sights in South Asia.
-Today, some of the sites are still in use as sacred sites and temples.
-Various ceremonies give Anuradhapura a liveliness that is a stark contrast to the museum setting in Polonnaruwa.
+Some sites are still in use today as sacred sites and temples.
+Various ceremonies give Anuradhapura a liveliness that starkly contrasts the museum setting in Polonnaruwa.